-How to Get a Car Accident Report or Police Report in Kentucky
+How to Get a Car Accident Report or Kentucky State Police Report

 If you are involved in a car accident in Louisville or anywhere else in Kentucky, it is important that you contact the police immediately to file an accident report.
 A police report or accident report (Kentucky Uniform Police Traffic Collision Report) can be important even in accidents where it appears no one is injured.